RoyalHaskoningDHV/darrow-poc/README.md

     return UnitTag(Unit("STAHROER", "DISCHARGE_STATION", True), Tag("DISCHARGE_FORECAST"))
 ```

 The next method is our way to initialize certain attributes and what would have been in the `__init__()`, if a __Protocol__ had one.
 We initialize the model and the corresponding `MetaDataLogger`.
 We advise you to re-use this code and log things with the logger object in other methods you implement.
 The `Configuration` is not something you need to worry about, since it will be taken care of by the infrastructure.
-(TODO: Is that true?)
+Since you have it available, feel free to use it to query specific information (see the mock configuration in `mocks.mocks.py`).

 ```python
 @classmethod